find your perfect postgrad program

 Just like travel insurance, this is definitely something you’ll want to look into.
-Some universities will offer free insurance for students studying abroad, but you’ll want to check each university for this.
+Some universities will offer free insurance for students studying abroad, but you’ll need to check with you university for this.

 Why is insurance for students studying abroad so important?
-Well, think about why you would have travel insurance – there’s a variety of things that may go wrong which work differently in another country – perhaps you have a health problem, or lose your passport.
+Well, think about why you would have travel insurance.
+There’s a variety of things that may go wrong which work differently in another country – perhaps you have a health problem or lose your passport.

-Things that should be covered by your insurance
+Things that should be covered by your insurance include:

-There is nothing quite as unpleasant as being ill, except being ill in a country that you can’t access medical care in!
-Your insurance should cover your medical costs – from emergency hospital trips, to the possibility of flying you home/your family out if something drastic happens.
+There is nothing quite as unpleasant as being ill, except being ill in a country that you can’t access medical care in.
+Your insurance should cover your medical costs – from emergency hospital trips to the possibility of flying you home/your family out if something drastic happens.

 It’s important you’re covered for any valuables you own, given you’ll be living abroad for a while, but most importantly, you want to ensure adequate protection for your money and your passport.

 Do you have a pre-existing medical condition?

 Some insurance for students studying abroad will only cover health issues that arise whilst abroad, so you should make sure that you choose one that allows for a pre-existing condition.
-After all, you don’t want to end up paying a lot of money if something happens that could’ve been saved by a quick check of the policy specifics!
+After all, you don’t want to end up paying a lot of money if something happens that could’ve been saved by a quick check of the policy specifics.

-Some policies count working while you are a student as a breach to your insurance, and will no longer apply at all if you work.
+Some policies count working while you are a student as a breach to your insurance and will no longer apply at all if you work.
 Others will not cover anything that happens at work – meaning if you injure yourself, or something is stolen whilst employed, you’re out of luck.

 How often will you visit home?

-Different policies have different limits on how many times you can return home – with some, it’s two, and others four.
+Different policies have different limits on how many times you can return home – with some, it’s two, others four, and others might be unlimited.
 Some companies offer a variety of levels, meaning the less you visit, the cheaper it may be for you.
 This is worth knowing it advance, either to save you money if you won’t go home often, or to make sure you’re covered if you do.

 How old will you be on leaving university?

 This is most relevant if you’re a mature student or have taken a gap year, but everyone should check it nonetheless.
-Some study abroad insurance policies have a maximum age that they will cover up to, so make sure you won’t go past it!
+Some study abroad insurance policies have a maximum age that they will cover up to, so make sure you won’t go past it.